-- Prepare the turkey the day before so that all you must do is cook it on Thanksgiving.
+- Prep the turkey the day before so that all you have to do is cook it on Thanksgiving.

-- Make the stuffing the day before, refrigerate it, and bake it with the turkey.
+- Make the stuffing the day before, refrigerate it, and bake it alongside the turkey.

 5. Plan a Cooking Timeline

 A written cooking timeline is a lifesaver that will reduce stress levels.
-With so many side dishes to juggle, it isn't easy to track when they need to be cooked unless written down.
+With so many side dishes to juggle, it isn't easy to track when they need to be cooked unless they are written down.

 Make a list of all the dishes you plan to serve and what day you will prepare them.
-For the foods that will be cooked or warmed on Thanksgiving, add equipment that you will use, cooking times, start times, and end times.
 Create the timeline by working backward from the time you want to serve.

-Above all, the timeline will ensure that all the food is done and ready to serve at the same time.
+The timeline will ensure that all the food is done and ready to serve.

 Pro tip: Put a sticky note in the serving dish with the menu item written on it.